nodejs/undici/README.md

 Keepalive is enabled by default, and it cannot be turned off.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
 It should only include the pathname, protocol, hostname, and the port.
-If pathname is provided it will always be prepended to any request path.
+If `pathname` is provided it will always be joined with any request path.

 Options: